 - Make a budget early on.
 Know how much you are expecting to spend, how many people are coming, and do the math.
 Don’t assume finances will take care of themselves.

 - Figure out how many of the expenses will need to be paid out before the conference.
 Defer asmany of the expenses as you can because 80-90% of the money will come in during the weekend of the conference.

 - Keep active in the sub-committees.
 This is the best way to ensure that they understand the budget limitations and that you understand what their plans/needs are.
-I found it useful to show up with facts and keep my opinions to a minimum.
-When I showed up and just listened I found I was able to offer the financial information they needed to make an informed decision and consequently I was able to be of maximum service to the committee.
+We found it useful to show up with facts and keep our opinions to a minimum.
+When we show up and just listen, we have found we were able to offer the financial information they needed to make an informed decision and consequently we were able to be of maximum service to the committee.

 - Never forget our primary purpose.
 There will likely be situations in which you will have to decide where the money goes.
 Not every committtee can have the amount they might ideally want.
 This year I heard someone say, “People won’t drink if they don’t get a T-shirt.”
 It may sound silly, but it was a good point.
 Every committee has a different financial situation to deal with, but if you make decisions based on our first tradition you can’t go wrong.

-- Don’t discount t-shirts... ...unless you are severly in the hole at the end of the conference and need to sell them at any cost.
+- Don’t discount t-shirts.
 Doing this makes it harder for next year’s committee to sell shirts early on (if people know they will be discounted at the end of a conference they will wait).
 You can always donate left over shirts to the next host committee or to a recovery home.
+If you are severely in the hole at the end of the conference and need to sell them at any cost, this may be unavoidable.

 - Pass on the supplies you collect.
-Pass them on either to the next Host City, your local or state conference or a local meeting.
+Pass supplies to the next Host City, your local or state conference, or a local meeting.